AutoGIS-2020/final-assignment-onniporh/feedback.md

     - Well done splitting the work into more complex functions & the main workflow
     - Green areas function might benefit from being split further
     - Good choise with the thich outlines in the interactive map.
+    - When looking at the interactive map, I am craving for some popups :D

 ## Course points and grade